 Visitors want to see personality in your website that promotes the hardworking employees in your hospital.
 Add high-quality, authentic photos of doctors and families and patients (with formal permission).
 Make sure your images are related to the theme–pictures that look too different across a website will look bad.

 A lot of traffic to hospital websites are baby boomers researching content about conditions, services offered at each location, accreditation of medical staff, and more.
-These searches will be more internet-savvy than your patients; however, it’s important to keep your website accessible to anyone.
+These searchers will be more internet-savvy than your patients but it’s still important to keep your website accessible to anyone.

 If you printed out a page on your website, can you still read it?

 - Headlines: 38 pixels for headlines is the average.